Niten Ichi-ryū: Seito (Main Line / Santō-ha)

 The Seito (main) line traces directly from founder Miyamoto Musashi through successive headmasters: Terao Kyūmanosuke, Terao Goemon, Yoshida Josetsu, Santō Hikozaemon, Santō Hanbē, Santō Shinjūrō, Aoki Kikuo, and into modern times.
 Following Aoki, succession passed to Imai Masayuki; after his retirement, Iwami Toshio became 11th sōke.
 In 2013, Kajiya Takanori succeeded Iwami Toshio as the 12th sōke.

 Noda-ha

 The Noda-ha lineage branched from the main line during the third generation and has been transmitted independently.
 It is particularly noted for preserving the Gohō-no-tachi (“Five Two-Sword Forms”).

 Gosho-ha

 Gosho Motoharu, a menkyo kaiden holder under Aoki Kikuo, was appointed shihan and adjunct successor in the mid-20th century.
 In 2004, Gosho-ha Hyōhō Niten Ichi-ryū was formally established to preserve traditional continuity.
 In 2007, Yoshimoti Kiyoshi—Gosho’s son—was recognized as the 12th successor in the Seito line.

-A parallel successor line also continued under Iwami Toshio, who later appointed Kajiya Takanori as 12th sōke in his branch.
+After Kiyonaga’s death in 1976, the Kiyonaga family asked Gosho Motoharu to train Imai Masayuke so that he could assume the 10th generation, upon the understanding that Kiyonaga Fumiya would later succeed as 11th.
+In this account, legitimacy rested on the authority recognized at the time and on the commitment attached to that arrangement with the Kiyonaga family.

+Gosho Motoharu remained the principal custodian of the school’s technical transmission, preserving the forms associated with Aoki Kikuo and the earlier Santō-ha line.
+Gosho-ha was therefore presented by its supporters as the continuation of an older current within Hyōhō Niten Ichi-ryū, maintained under the authority of those originally responsible for the line’s transmission, rather than as a new interpretation.
+Later, after Kiyonaga Fumiya’s death, the Kiyonaga family itself reestablished the lineage through Yoshimochi Kiyoshi, later continuing through Ishii Toyozumi.